HBOS have halved the minimum repayment amount required each month on an outstanding credit card balance.

 An official from the Halifax defended the new plan, however, saying that those with the highest interest rates would actually end up paying more: "This is mainly aimed at those customers on high interest rates to help them pay off more of the capital on their credit card."

-In particular, minimum repayments are not a long-term solution to large credit card debts and could lead consumers to end up with an unmanageable debt.
+In particular, minimum repayments are not a long-term solution to large credit card debts and could lead people to end up with an unmanageable debt.

 Who isn't affected?